 We create a brochure for the fringe, which we print around 10,000 copies of.
 These are distributed to fringe venues, and other public places in the area (libraries, pubs, restaurants, cafes etc).
 We put all the show posters in the venues and other public places in the area, as well as on our website.
 We get features and interviews with the local print press and radio.
 We have an active social media presence before and during the fringe to promote the shows.
 Our tickets are sold through the Wyvern Theatre Box Office and all our shows are promoted on their website, newsletters, programmes and social media pages.
 We strongly encourage performers to promote their shows and the fringe as a whole as much as possible, as this increases the audience/takings for everyone involved.

 Tickets will be sold through the Wyvern Theatre (our local commercial theatre) and will also be available on the door for each performance.
 A limited number of Platinum Tickets will also be available, giving access to ALL festival shows for a one-off fee.

-Can I become part of the SWINGE team?
+Can I join the team?

 I’ve got a question you’ve not predicted

 No prob.
 Just contact us via our Contact Us page or at firstname.lastname@example.org.